 Father’s Day is just around the corner, and it has plenty of people stumped as they’re trying to think of great Father’s Day gift ideas.
 Why are dads so difficult to shop for?

 Maybe it’s because they’re so practical.
 Or maybe it’s because they don’t casually drop hints about what they want.
-Either way, dads might not be as hard to shop for as you might think.

-Try asking yourself a few questions.
 What are Dad’s hobbies and interests?
 Which sports does he enjoy?
 What does he like to spend his free time doing?
 What makes him laugh?
 Which foods are his kryptonite?

 Admittedly, it’s easier to shop for men who have hobbies and clear interests, but just try not to overthink it.